 I do have a sample 5-day Aruba itinerary you can check out, but I thought I would sum up some of the best Aruba tours and day trips you can take on the island separately.
-Contrary to what you might think, Aruba is an island that's great for adventure!
+While you can enjoy a laid-back, romantic beach getaway here, Aruba is an island that's equally as great for adventure!

 Top 5 Aruba tours to take

 These are all the highest-rated tours in Aruba, operated by professional companies and guides.
 They all offer hotel pick-up and drop-off, too.